 Grizzlies' Jevon Carter: Assigned to G-League

-Carter has been assigned to the Memphis Hustle for the team's home opener.
-He has yet to appear in a game for the Grizzlies.
+Carter will be available for the Memphis Hustle's game Wednesday against the Windy City Bulls.
+He has yet to play for the Grizzlies.

 More News